kricsp/program0/README.md

 35e27598324d8b4d7ddeb4d7aa8abe91c6263705
 ```

 To complete your submission, you must copy and paste this number into mycourses.
-Go to MyCourses, select cs342, and **Assignment Hash Submission**.
-Select Project 0, and where it says text submission, paste your commit hash.
+Go to MyCourses, select cs580u, and **Assignment Hash Submission**.
+Select Program 0, and where it says text submission, paste your commit hash.
 The TAs will only grade your submission that corresponds to the hash you submitted.
 You can update this as often as you like until the deadline.

 I strongly recommend making a submission early on, even if your assignment is not 100% working, to avoid late penalties.
 You can resubmit as many times as you like.

-:warning: You __MUST__ submit the commit hash on mycourses before the deadline to be considered on time **even if your project is completely working before the deadline**. :warning:
+:warning: You __MUST__ submit the commit hash on mycourses before the deadline to be considered on time **even if your program is completely working before the deadline**. :warning:

 That's it!
-We've completed our work for this project.
-We will use this submission process for all subsequent projects.
+We've completed our work for this program.
+We will use this submission process for all subsequent programs.

 :bulb: Useful `git` references:
 - https://guides.github.com/introduction/flow/